-World Archaeology: Made in Sheffield
+World archaeology: Made in Sheffield

-At Sheffield, you will find a dynamic and vibrant international community of archaeologists, committed to exploring the past and answering the big questions that help shape our future.
+We’re a dynamic and vibrant international community of archaeologists, committed to exploring the past and answering the big questions that help shape our future.

-We inspire our students to explore and excel in a climate of academic excellence, innovative teaching, and world-class research conducted in the UK, Europe and beyond.
-We’re one of Britain’s foremost Archaeology departments but Sheffield is no ivory tower university – and archaeology is a subject where academics and students alike famously get their hands dirty.
+We inspire our students to explore and excel in a climate of academic excellence, innovative teaching and world-class research conducted in the UK, Europe and beyond.
+We’re one of Britain’s foremost archaeology departments but Sheffield is no ivory tower university – and archaeology is a subject where academics and students alike famously get their hands dirty.

-Teaching and Research
+Teaching and research